 Phantom Limb Pain in Amputees

-When phantom limb pain is experienced as a clenching or painful position of a missing arm, one of the treatments that can help is the use of a “mirror box.”
-A mirror is used to create the illusion of both arms being present.
-The patient may be able to gain relief from discomfort by clenching and unclenching the arm he still has, while trying to duplicate the motion with the amputated arm.
+When a patient feels phantom limb pain as a clenching or painful position of a missing arm, one of the treatments that can help is the use of a “mirror box.”
+A mirror creates the illusion of both arms being present.
+The patient may be able to gain relief from discomfort by clenching and unclenching the arm he still has, while trying to duplicate the motion with the missing arm.
 Arm massage in the mirror box may also help.
 However, in general, total cures for phantom limb pain are still unknown.

 Anxiety No More